best places to live in Fort Myers Florida

 This guide breaks down the best places to live in Fort Myers, Florida, based on how people actually live, not just which neighborhoods sound good on paper.
 I’ve shown homes in basically every corner of Fort Myers, and the question I get most often from out-of-state buyers is some version of “OK, where should we actually live?”

-It’s a fair question.
 Fort Myers sprawls.
 The official city limits cover one chunk, but what most people mean when they say “Fort Myers” includes Iona, Gateway, parts of Estero, the riverfront, and a stretch of waterfront communities that technically sit in different zip codes.

 Best Places to Live in Fort Myers Florida: Quick Answer